 – Stumers Creek Inlet (400m north of the Surf Club),

 Prices from $239.
-Contact RACQ for member discount available for May 2017.
+Contact RACQ for member discounts.

 A walk to the summit of Peregian (Emu) Mountain stretches the legs a little, but not too much.
 The walk starts from Havana Road opposite Coolum High School and only takes half an hour return.
 If you take a lot of photos, like we do and you want to linger at the summit for sunset, allow an hour.
 These photos are taken in late Autumn when the wattle flowers are about to burst into golden bloom.
 At the summit there are views to Coolum township, Peregian Springs and the hinterland.
 In October, peak whale watching season, this is a great spot to watch the whales breach off-shore.

-Follow the gently sloping boardwalk from Coolum Surf Club to Point Perry.
+The boardwalk Coolum Beach, is a gently sloping timber boardwalk from Coolum Surf Club to Point Perry.
 Ocean views from the boardwalk are captivating and from the top there are views down to First Bay and back to Coolum.
 Halfway along the boardwalk is the grassy knoll – an incredibly popular place for a sunset picnic.
 Wilkinson Park on Point perry has recently been re-vamped with new toilet amenities and picnic tables.

 Saturday Mornings 7 till 2 pm.
 (Arrive by 7.30 a.m. for the best market experience)